Jaundice of the Eyes: Treatments That Actually Work

 This is a long list of tests, and many of them have intimidating-sounding names.
-Don't be afraid to ask your doctor what each test can highlight, and ensure you understand what the results mean.
+Do not be afraid to ask your doctor what each test can highlight, and ensure you understand what the results mean.

 Your doctor may also use a bilirubin blood test to diagnose your jaundice.
 This test, according to the U.S. National Library of Medicine, involves taking a small sample of your blood and determining how much bilirubin is included.
 If the results are high, it often indicates a problem with your liver health.

-People with jaundice want to get better fast, and it's reasonable to wonder what treatments you'll need and how long they will last.
-Unfortunately, since jaundice stems from so many different conditions, it's impossible to make predictions.
-The care you'll need depends on your test results.
+People with jaundice want to get better fast, and it’s reasonable to wonder what treatments you will need and how long they will last.
+Unfortunately, since jaundice stems from so many different conditions, it’s impossible to make predictions.
+The care you will need depends on your test results.

 Stay connected with your doctor and follow your treatment plan carefully.
-Together, you can help your body to heal, so you'll have white eyes and healthy organs once more.
+Together, you can help your body to heal, so you will have white eyes and healthy organs once more.